-Welcome to the homepage of the Construction & Infrastructure Workforce Development Council (WDC) interim Establishment Board (iEB).
+Welcome to the homepage of the Construction and Infrastructure Workforce Development Council (WDC) interim Establishment Board (iEB).
 You can also reach this iEB at firstname.lastname@example.org.

 Stay up-to-date on the work of our Board, the WDCs and Te Whakahou i te Mātauranga Ahumahinga, the Reform of Vocational Education (RoVE) on this page.
 We also encourage you to subscribe to the RoVE Newsletter for progress updates.

 Kōrero mai.
 Have your say on the Order in Council proposal to establish the Construction and Infrastructure Workforce Development Council (WDC) as a legal entity.